 - 1 large jar of Prego w/meat

 - broiled steak seasoning (I use McCormicks)

 - italian seasoning

-First grab a box of “thin” spaghetti since it cooks faster.
+First grab a box of “thin” spaghetti or angel hair pasta since it cooks faster.
 Put it in a pot of boiling water on medium high heat.
 Put a splash of olive oil in the pot to keep the noodles from sticking.

 And for the sauce, I use Prego, but doctor it up a bit.
 Grab a pound of hamburger (we prefer lean or even bison), olive oil, broiled steak seasoning, italian seasoning, onion salt and 1 large jar of Prego with meat and set it beside your cooking station.
 I usually add an extra jar of Prego, enough to last the next day too, so I don’t have to cook.